-- 1 From Command WorkStation, connect to the desired Fiery Server and log in as Administrator. - 2 Do one of the following to start Configure: - In Device Center, on the General tab, click the Configure button. - In Device Center, on the Users tab, click the Configure button. - In the Server menu, click Configure. - 3 If the Fiery Setup dialog box displays, click Configure.
+- 1 From Command WorkStation, connect to the desired Fiery server and log in as Administrator. - 2 Do one of the following to start Configure: - In Device Center, select General Info, then click Configure in the lower right corner. - In the Server menu, click Configure. - 3 From Configure, change current Fiery server setup options.